- Frequency of Wage Payments

 Record Keeping Requirements

-An employer must keep for two years a true and accurate record of:
+An employer must keep for three (3) years a true and accurate record of:

 - the name, address and occupation of each employee,